AWS event file configuration tutorial

 }

-Note: The tenant/org ID you enter here must be lowercase.
+The org_ID you enter here must have lowercase letters.

 1. Select Next:Tags and Next:Review and give the policy a Name.
 Then, select Create policy.